-Building better; what have we learned from the pandemic & what will we do with it?
+Building better – “What have we learned from the pandemic and what will we do with it?”

-The panel discussion draw out the experiences of teachers and students from primary, post primary, further education, and third level of teaching and learning in a pandemic.
+The panel discussion draws out the experiences of teachers and students from primary, post primary, further education, and third level of teaching and learning in a pandemic.

-This discussion will be moderated by Dr. Conor Galvin
+The Panel discussion will be moderated by Dr. Conor Galvin.

 Hassan Dabbagh – IT Support, How Covid-19 has changed the workflow for the Better

-“A look as the support workflow before and after Covid-19” and tips that you could use in your School.
+“A look at the support workflow before and after Covid-19” and tips that you could use in your school.

 Hassan Dabbagh is an Educational Technologist, with extensive experience in working with teachers on an individual and on a whole school basis, Hassan enables teachers to get the best from the technology they have available to them by eliminating the ICT issues that impede the use of technology in a school setting.
 With a background in eLearning and a wide-ranging portfolio of experience in the area of educational technology he has worked with both primary and post primary schools to facilitate the authentic integration of technology into the school setting.
 Hassan has presented at a number of national conferences on topics ranging from ‘Creating an ICT roadmap for your school’ to ‘OMG the Google is down, Troubleshooting your network’.
 He has an understanding of education and school systems in Ireland as well as having a comprehensive knowledge of technology.Back to Schedule>>

 Ciara Reilly – Online tools to record reflective learning